zhichensha/tfidf_name_matching_for_firms/README.md

 ## Example
 Ideal for financial institutions aiming to consolidate customer or transaction data across multiple databases.
 See the  `create_dealscan_with_compustat_callreport_tfidf_meausres.py` for example use.

-## License
-Specify the license under which this script is released, ensuring users know their rights for using and modifying the software.